French wine: Wine styles, grape varieties and terroir

-All common styles of wine – red, rosé, white (dry, semi-sweet and sweet), sparkling and fortified – are produced in France.
+All common styles of wine – red, rosé (vin rosé and vin gris), white (dry, semi-sweet and sweet), sparkling and fortified – are produced in France.
 In most of these styles, the French production ranges from cheap and simple versions to some of the world's most famous and expensive examples.
 An exception is French fortified wines, which tend to be relatively unknown outside France.

 In many respects, French wines have more of a regional than a national identity, as evidenced by different grape varieties, production methods and different classification systems in the various regions.
 Quality levels and prices vary enormously, and some wines are made for immediate consumption while other are meant for long-time cellaring.

 If there is one thing that most French wines have in common, it is that most styles have developed as wines meant to accompany food, be it a quick baguette, a simple bistro meal, or a full-fledged multi-course menu.
 Since the French tradition is to serve wine with food, wines have seldom been developed or styled as "bar wines" for drinking on their own, or to impress in tastings when young.

 Grape varieties

 Numerous grape varieties are cultivated in France, including both internationally well-known and obscure local varieties.
 In fact, most of the so-called "international varieties" are of French origin, or became known and spread because of their cultivation in France.
 Since French appellation rules generally restrict wines from each region, district or appellation to a small number of allowed grape varieties, there are in principle no varieties that are commonly planted throughout all of France.

 Most varieties of grape are primarily associated with a certain region, such as Cabernet Sauvignon in Bordeaux and Syrah in Rhône, although there are some varieties that are found in two or more regions, such as Chardonnay in Bourgogne (including Chablis) and Champagne, and Sauvignon blanc in Loire and Bordeaux.
-As an example of the rules, although climatic conditions would appear to be favorable, no Cabernet Sauvignon wines are produced in Rhône, Riesling wines in Loire, or Chardonnay wines in Bordeaux.
+As an example of the rules, although climatic conditions would appear to be favourable, no Cabernet Sauvignon wines are produced in Rhône, Riesling wines in Loire, or Chardonnay wines in Bordeaux.
 If such wines were produced, they would have to be declassified to Vin de Pays or French table wines; they would not be allowed to display any appellation name or even region of origin.

 Traditionally, many French wines have been blended from several grape varieties.
-Varietal white wines have been, and are still, more common than varietal red wines.
+Varietal white wine (vin blanc) has been, and are still, more common than varietal red wine (vin rouge).

 At the 2007 harvest, the most common grape varieties were the following: